gege13007/Amazfit-Stratos-GPS-locator/readme-eng.md

 I made some changes with the GPX (big) files loading process.
 An large gpx file listing all water points in France is given for example (Water.gpx).

 My first idea was to make a simple position reminder with a compass display, or a Golf Gps watch.
-We have now a Gpx file viewer with Open Street Maps, that's fine.
+We have now a Gpx file viewer with Open Street Maps.

 This app includes 4 main windows :